Christian Union (Netherlands): History

-Before 2000
+Precursors

-The Netherlands has a long tradition of small orthodox or conservative Protestant (i.e., mostly Reformed) parties in parliament.
-The Reformed Political Party (SGP) entered parliament in the 1922 election as a split off from the Anti-Revolutionary Party, the Hervormd Gereformeerde Staatspartij (HGS) entered parliament in the 1925 election, a split from the Christian Historical Union.
-The SGP did survive the war years, but the HGS was unable to obtain seats in the 1946 elections.
-In 1948, the Reformed Political Alliance (GPV) split from the Anti-Revolutionary Party over a religious issue within the Reformed Churches in the Netherlands, but it took until 1963 for the party to enter parliament.
+Along with the larger Anti-Revolutionary Party (ARP), the Netherlands has a long tradition of small orthodox or conservative Protestant (i.e., mostly Reformed) parties in parliament, including the Reformed Political Party (SGP), founded in 1918.
+After a group of Reformed Churches members formed the Reformed Churches (Liberated) over a religious disagreement, the Reformed Political Alliance (GPV) split off from the ARP in 1948.
+It took until 1963 for the party to enter parliament.
 In the 1981 election, the Reformatory Political Federation (RPF) entered parliament.
-It had split from the ARP six years earlier over the formation of the Christian Democratic Appeal (CDA).
+It had split off from the ARP six years earlier over the formation of the Christian Democratic Appeal (CDA).

 The RPF explicitly stated in its manifesto of principles that it sought to unite all reformed parties in the Netherlands.
 However, the GPV and SGP were somewhat less receptive.
-The GPV was only open to a specific current in reformed Protestantism, namely the Reformed Churches (Liberated), did not want to cooperate with non-'liberated' reformed: it had rejected the entry of the group that was to become the RPF in the 1970s on religious grounds.
+The GPV was only open to a specific current in reformed Protestantism, namely the Reformed Churches (Liberated), and did not wish to cooperate with non-'liberated' reformed: it had rejected on religious grounds the entry of the group that in the 1970s was to become the RPF.
 The SGP had rejected cooperation with these parties because they had female members; the SGP consistently rejected female suffrage until 2006.
-The RPF, GPV and SGP were testimonial parties, which chose to voice their concerns about government policy, while acknowledging that they are not big enough to force their opinion upon others.
+The RPF, GPV and SGP were testimonial parties, which chose to voice their concerns about government policy, while acknowledging that they were not big enough to force their opinion upon others.

-In 1984 however the three parties cooperated in the European elections and presented a common list in order to enter the European Parliament.
+In 1984, however, the three parties cooperated in the European election and presented a common list in order to enter the European Parliament.
 In the 1989 general election they formed an electoral alliance in order to enhance their chances of obtaining seats.
 In 1995 informal talks were opened between the three parties.
 The GPV had opened itself to non-liberated members, but the SGP not to women.
 The discussions with the SGP were broken off and the GPV and RPF continued together.
-For a long time the GPV was not willing to enter a major internal debate with the RPF which also performed better electorally; it had won three seats in the 1998 elections while the GPV received only two.
+For a long time the GPV was not willing to enter a major internal debate with the RPF, which also performed better electorally; it had won three seats in the 1998 election, while the GPV received only two.
 From 1998 the two parliamentary parties cooperated with each other, held common meetings and appointed common spokespersons.
 In 1999 a group called "Transformatie" (Transformation) was set up by young people from both parties in reaction to the slow cooperation process: they tried to intensify the debate about cooperation.
 In the same year the cooperation talks were formalised and intensified, leading to the foundation of the Christian Union.